Can I get prescribed antidepressants or anxiety medication online?

-Teleprescribing Controlled Antidepressants in in the Time of Coronavirus
+Teleprescribing Controlled Antidepressants in the Time of Coronavirus

-If you were are looking for prescriptions over the Internet for drugs like clonazepam (Klonopin), diazepam (Valium), or alprazolam (Xanax), not to mention prescription opioids, such as hydrocodone (Vicodin) then you were may have been out of luck -- in online pre-pandemic times.
+If you were looking for prescriptions over the Internet for drugs like clonazepam (Klonopin), diazepam (Valium), or alprazolam (Xanax), not to mention prescription opioids, such as hydrocodone (Vicodin), then you may have been out of luck -- in pre-pandemic times.
 The Ryan Haight Online Pharmacy Consumer Protection Act normally prevents doctors from providing prescriptions for controlled substances without an in-person medical exam.
 That was then.

 However, the national state of emergency, put in place in March 2020 due to the COVID-19 crisis, has at least temporarily modified this rule.
 Under the state of emergency, doctors are permitted to provide prescriptions for controlled substances without an in-person medical examination.
 Of course, key requirements of a valid prescription still apply, as follows: